colebaty/cs471/hw6/README.md

 ## Homework 6 - Problem Description

-In this assignment, we were tasked to write a program implementing the least recently used (LRU) page-replacement algorithm.
+In this assignment, we were tasked to write a program implementing the least recently used (LRU) page-replacement algorithm for demand paging of memory.
 We were given a string of page references for a process, as well as sample output.

 ## Research